Review of Holistic Select Grain Free Canned Dog Food

-Ingredients: Beef, beef broth, pork liver, whitefish, chicken meal, ground flaxseed, dicalcium phosphate, cassia gum, xanthan gum, potassium chloride, apple powder, cranberry powder, pumpkin powder, canola oil, chicory root extract, salt, choline chloride, zinc proteinate, iron proteinate, blueberry powder, papaya powder, pomegranate powder, thiamine mononitrate, magnesium stearate, vitamin E supplement, peppermint leaf powder, cinnamon, fennel powder, copper proteinate, manganese proteinate, sodium selenite, cobalt proteinate, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid
+Ingredients: Chicken, chicken broth, chicken liver, whitefish, ground dried peas, potato protein, ground flaxseed, cassia gum, xanthan gum, potassium chloride, salt, apple powder, cranberry powder, pumpkin powder, canola oil, chicory root extract, choline chloride, zinc proteinate, iron proteinate, blueberry powder, papaya powder, pomegranate powder, thiamine mononitrate, vitamin E supplement, peppermint leaf powder, cinnamon, fennel powder, copper proteinate, manganese proteinate, sodium selenite, cobalt proteinate, niacin, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, folic acid

 Fiber (estimated dry matter content) = 4.5%

-The fourth ingredient is whitefish, a marine or freshwater species native to Canada and the California coast.
+The next ingredient is whitefish, a marine or freshwater species native to Canada and the California coast.

 The eighth ingredient is cassia gum.
 Cassia gum is a plant extract likely used here as a gelling agent and providing no nutritional value to this food.